16 Healthiest Starbucks Foods to Order in 2025

 If you like the sound of the spicy falafel pocket but want even more protein, the healthiest Starbucks food for you is definitely the Jalapeño Chicken Pocket.
 Adding 11 grams of protein to your daily intake, this wrap is packed with diced chicken and charred poblano peppers.
 It also features a creamy yet spicy jalapeño cream cheese.

-Starbucks Jalapeño Chicken Pocket Nutritional Overview
+Starbucks Jalapeño Chicken Pocket Nutritional Info (per 84-gram serving):

 • Calories: 200